ArkEcho/arkecho_player/README.md

 #### The Player is using:
 - Nayuki's Qr-Code Generator - [Github] (https://github.com/nayuki/QR-Code-generator)
 - QDarkStylesheet - [Github] (https://github.com/ColinDuquesnoy/QDarkStyleSheet)

+### IMPORTANT INFORMATION:
+If some of your Media-Files aren't loaded by the player, you need to install extra Music Code.
+I used the K-Lite Codec Pack, downloadable at [Codecguide](http://www.codecguide.com/download_kl.htm)

 ### JSON Messages:
 ```json